Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | DryRun                                    | Performs a dry run.
 | SkipToolPackageRestore                    | Skips restoring of packages.
 | Target                                    | Build Target **(see below)**
-| SkipPrerequisites							| Grants the ability to skip the preparation steps like file downloads, asking users for Azure information and collection of credentials
+| SkipScUpload                              | Upload only Habitat Home Packages.
-|											| (Best used for testing purposes, or if the user has only run the project build, but information and prerequisites were already collected)
+| SkipPrerequisites                         | Skip the preparation steps like file downloads, asking users for Azure information and collection of credentials (Best used for testing purposes, or if the user has only run the project build, but information and prerequisites were already collected)

 **Target**